 Their Habitat journeys crossed last year during Rock the Block in Pontiac.
 Anfrila was one of the volunteers working to fix Mary’s driveway.
 Inviting the Habitat volunteers into her home throughout the day for bathroom and water breaks and working side-by-side, Mary met Anfrila and they’ve kept in contact ever since.

 This past month, the women volunteered together to do landscaping at another Habitat home in Pontiac.
-Mary reflected on the landscaping that was done in her yard last year and says she continues to add to the flowers that come back each year, learning more by going to flower shops and reading about landscaping.
+Mary reflected on the landscaping and King Green Lawn Care that was done in her yard last year and says she continues to add to the flowers that come back each year, learning more by going to flower shops and reading about landscaping.
 “It’s amazing when you are able to give and make someone else’s day better.
 The homeowner can continue to take care of it and keep it going to make the neighborhood better,” said Anfrila.

 While both women enjoy learning new skills and seeing the impact it can make on Oakland County, one of the lasting impacts of their volunteer work with Habitat has been the people they have met.
 Each time they volunteer, they get to meet new people who come from all different backgrounds.
 Having met only last year at Rock the Block, Anfrila and Mary have become close friends.
 “I was so excited this morning, I couldn’t even wait to see her,” said Mary.